 Mogiła was often visited by the rulers: Queen Bona, Sigismund I the Old, Sigismund II Augustus, Stephen Báthory, and Sigismund III Vasa.
 In 1655, the abbey was occupied by the Swedes.
 Several monks were killed and the treasury was looted, what is more, after the withdrawal of the army, the abbey was additionally robbed by local peasants.
 In 1657, the allied Austrian army captured the ruined monastery, where King John II Casimir Vasa lived with his wife Marie Louise Gonzaga.
 The rebuilding was carried out around 1670 under Abbot Denhof.
 In 1708, a theological college was founded in Mogiła, the so-called General Study with the right to confer academic degrees.
 Unfortunately, subsequent fires damaged the monastery church in such a way that in 1712 the vault of the central nave collapsed, and in 1748 the ridge turret, which fell and destroyed the vault of the aisle.
 In the second half of the 18th century, renovations were carried out many times.
 During the time of the Polish captivity and partitions, the monastery did not dissolve like other Cistercian monasteries, because it lay within the so-called Free Town of Cracow.
 During the Nazi occupation, the monastery was occupied by the Germans and the monks scattered.
 In 1946-48, the monastery church was restored, partially restoring its original appearance.

 The church was built of bricks with the use of sandstone for architectural and decorative details such as wall shafts, ribs, bosses, pilasters and cornices.
-It received the form of a basilica on the Latin cross plan with a three-aisle, eight-bay nave 19.7 meters wide, transept 27 meters wide and a two-bay chancel flanked by two chapels from the north and two from the south (similar to Jędrzejów, and unlike Wąchock, Koprzywnica and Sulejów abbeys).
+It received the form of a basilica 63.5 meters long, on the Latin cross plan, with a three-aisle, eight-bay nave 19.7 meters wide, transept 27 meters wide and a two-bay chancel flanked by two chapels from the north and two from the south (similar to Jędrzejów, and unlike Wąchock, Koprzywnica and Sulejów abbeys).
 The church, according to the Cistercian rule prohibiting the sumptuous and monumental buildings, did not receive the tower, but only a small ridge turret at the intersection of naves.